 This set has been patiently waiting for my attention about six months in my garage.
 During that time, I would walk by and try to envision what sort of update to complete.
 Never-mind the clutter, k?
-It’s a workshop, what can I say…
+Besides, it’s a workshop, what can I say…

 First, I assess what needs done.
 The obvious: worn finish with water rings and flaking finish.
 The hidden: cracked frame and rust.
 However, there’s definitely more good than bad, so I say that’s a win.
 Next, I break out my orbital sander and knock off the finish completely on the drawer fronts, bench, and table top.